T-Mobile and Starlink have teamed together providing satellite-to-mobile service in remote areas where tower signals can't reach.

 About T-Satellite phone service

-Stay connected in places never thought possible with T-Satellite – the largest satellite-to-mobile network in the world.
+Stay connected in places never thought possible with T-Satellite – the only mobile + satellite network that works automatically with the phone in your pocket..
 Starlink direct-to-cell satellites complement the existing T-Mobile network by acting as cell towers in space.
 This allows you to stay connected even when you are outside of the range of a cell tower.
-So, there’s no need for new apps or interfaces.
+No apps, No pointing at the sky.
 It just works.

 Things to know

-- Coverage may not be available on airplanes, inside buildings, cruise ships, and other places with an obstructed view of the sky.
+- Coverage may not be available on airplanes, inside buildings, cruise ships, and other places with obstructed views of the sky.

 - Coverage can be impacted by topography (e.g. mountains, canyons, tree cover, etc.)

-- Due to ongoing regulatory coordination, there may be some areas in some states that do not have coverage.
+- Due to ongoing regulatory coordination, there may be areas in some states that do not allow satellite coverage.

 - Whenever available, your device will prioritize connecting to T-Satellite for the best experience.